ataffe/smartGarden/README.md

-# smartGarden
+# PiGarden
-Garden that waters itself
+Garden that is controlled with a raspberry pi zero.
+More to come.